jchristn/Blobject/README.md

 - Added support for CIFS and NFS
 - Remove use of continuation tokens for disk
 - Add `S3Lite` variant, not dependent on AWSSDK
+- Enumerate APIs now return an `IEnumerable<BlobMetadata>`, no pagination required
 - Refactor

 ## Example Project